ijgnd/anki__extended_tag_edit_add_dialog/src/config.md

-general note: check the new and much improved add-on handling in Anki 2.1.50.
+general note: check the new and much improved add-on handling in Anki 2.1.50 or later.
 You might not need this add-on anymore.

 ### Config

+**You might have to adjust the shortcuts so that they work in your Anki version.**

 see the description on [ankiweb](https://ankiweb.net/shared/info/1135507717).